-At first, it was the enticement of material wealth and prosperity in the form of animal pelts or mineral excavation.
-In the isolation concocted by its difficult terrain and unforgiving environment was the answer for those seeking freedom to practice unorthodox religions, or perhaps just those craving the illusion of evading the snare of the government.
+At first it was the enticement of material wealth and prosperity in the form of animal pelts or mineral excavation.
+In the isolation concocted by its difficult terrain and unforgiving environment was the answer for those seeking freedom to practice unorthodox religions, or perhaps those craving the illusion of evading the snare of the government.
 Later, it was clung to as the source of salvation from the smoky, claustrophobic hell of the industrial metropolises and from the inhospitable, barren hell of the Dust Bowl.
 The completion of the transcontinental rail lines, followed by the rise of the automobile, made The West accessible in ways that were once inconceivable.
 Anyone who wanted a new life could simply uproot themselves and strike out for The West.
 Even today, it seduces as the wide open land of the big sky, a haven for rugged individuality . . . or as the land of left-coast social tolerance and cutting-edge entrepreneurialism.

-One of the country's very first efforts, powered by federal funding and oversight, to create a cohesive, long-distance transportation trail, the goal of the National Road was to ensure a standard of relatively easy mobility between the industrial and economic centers of the Mid-Atlantic and the croplands of the Midwest, traversing the tricky Appalachian Mountains in the process.
+One of the country's very first efforts, propelled by federal funding and oversight, to create a cohesive, long-distance transportation trail, the goal of the National Road was to ensure a standard of relatively easy mobility between the industrial and economic centers of the Mid-Atlantic and the croplands of the Midwest, traversing the tricky Appalachian Mountains in the process.
 Running from Cumberland to Vandalia, Illinois, this was the first road of such length to be completely surfaced using the newfangled Macadam technique, which would in short order come to be regarded as the state of the art standard for road construction.
 Thus it can be said that these easternmost miles of I-70 essentially represent the very cradle of our attempts as a nation to provide simple, comfortable access to The West.

-In any case, I had long taken to incorporating I-68 into my commute, a habit formed when I finally reached the point that I could no longer bear the mind-numbing grind of the Pennsylvania Turnpike.
-It helps that, as far as controlled-access hypnoroads go, I-68 is actually a rather enjoyable drive, thanks in large part to lower traffic volumes, lovely ridge-and-valley Appalachian scenery, and an absence of tolls, to say nothing of the far more frequent exits and with them, the ability to jump on and off the highway whenever I want, enabling me to explore local towns and attractions at will and patronize commercial ventures that weren't just hatched out of a prefabricated big box.
+In any case, I had long taken to incorporating I-68 into my often thrice-monthly 202-to-412 commute, a habit formed when I finally reached the point that I could no longer bear the mind-numbing grind of the Turnpike.
+It helps that, as far as controlled-access hypnoroads go, I-68 is actually a rather enjoyable drive, thanks in large part to lower traffic volumes, lovely ridge-and-valley Appalachian scenery, and an absence of tolls, to say nothing of the far more plentiful exits and with them, the ability to jump on and off the highway whenever I want, enabling me to explore local towns and attractions at will and patronize commercial ventures that weren't hatched out of a prefabricated big box.
 Where the Turnpike feels like a chore, a monotonous countdown of mile markers until I arrive at my destination and no further, 68 has the totally opposite effect of sparking a sense of being part of something truly grand and fueling the desire to discover just what that something is.
 It engenders the notion that this land, even after all these generations, is still an unfinished story waiting to be told.